Kate Guastaferro

 2025Journal title

 JAMA PediatricsAbstractImportance: Child sexual abuse (CSA) impacts 15% of girls and 8% of boys worldwide, incurring high public costs and devastating consequences for survivors.
 US incidence rates have stagnated over the past 15 to 20 years, signaling a dire need for innovation in primary prevention.
 In 2024, the US Preventive Services Task Force reported that there is insufficient evidence for the effectiveness of child abuse preventive strategies, and none have shown decreases in incidence rates at the population level.
 Objective: To test whether a coordinated, community-wide preventive intervention could significantly reduce population-level incidence rates of CSA.
 Design, Setting, and Participants: This population cohort study used synthetic control methods with a counterfactual condition and CSA incidence data from a statewide child welfare information system.
 Participants included a population-based sample in the state of Pennsylvania.
 Intervention: From 2018 through 2020, the state of Pennsylvania launched a 3-pronged CSA prevention intervention in 5 counties that included: (1) exposing 5% of the adult population (approximately 72000) to online and in-person trainings with an accompanying countywide media campaign, (2) delivering a psychoeducation program to 100% of second-grade students (approximately 17000), and (3) providing parent training to 100% of parents served by the child welfare system (approximately 300).
 Intervention counties were a priori matched to 1 of 5 control counties based on population size and preintervention CSA rates.
 Main Outcomes and Measures: Aggregate rates of both substantiated and unsubstantiated CSA reports were examined across intervention and control counties for 5 preintervention years and 3 postintervention years.
 Results: Within 1 year of intervention launch, CSA reports were significantly reduced in intervention counties, as compared with control counties for both substantiated (average treatment of the treated [ATT] =-17.22; 95% CI,-34.15 to-4.20) and unsubstantiated reports (ATT =-36.04; 95% CI,-74.40 to-3.88).
-Conclusions: In this evaluation of a place-based, coordinated, countywide intervention, reports of both substantiated and unsubstantiated CSA were shown to be significantly reduced at the population level.Preparing to implement Floreciendo with Latina teens and their female caregivers : Integrating implementation science and the multiphase optimization strategy framework
+Conclusions: In this evaluation of a place-based, coordinated, countywide intervention, reports of both substantiated and unsubstantiated CSA were shown to be significantly reduced at the population level.Preparing to implement the Floreciendo sexual and reproductive health workshop: Integrating implementation science and the MOST framework

 AbstractMerrill, K. G., Silva, J., Sedeno, A., Salgado, S., Vargas, S., Cano, J., Nabor, V., Merrill, J., DeCelles, J., Guastaferro, K., Baumann, A., Fuentes, J., Rodriguez, L., & Donenberg, G. (n.d.).Publication year